opensummerofcode/selections/README.md

 ### `npm run build`

-Builds the app for production to the `build` folder.<br />.
+Builds the app for production to the `build` folder.
 You can deploy the build by running `firebase deploy`